Using Securities (including Mutual Fund shares) to Donate To SCLA

 PLEASE CONSULT YOUR TAX ADVISOR if you have questions about how recent tax changes impact your stock donations to SCLA; as SCLA is not providing tax or legal advice here.

 The SCLA Brokerage Account is at Charles Schwab (DTC Clearing Number: 0164, code 40).
-To contact Schwab Call 1-800-435-9050.
-Ask for a member of the Pinnacle Team for SCLA who can provide DTC Instructions for a gift of securities to the Spider Chain of Lakes Association, Corporate Brokerage Account (SCLA's "Operating Fund")
+To contact Schwab Asset Transfer Services call 1-602-355-9003.
+Ask for a help setting up a transfer of securities to the Spider Chain of Lakes Association, Corporate Brokerage Account.